How Easily do Irrelevant Inputs Skew the Responses of Large Language Models?: Experiments and Analysis

 In this section, we aim to investigate whether existing strategies designed to mitigate the impact of irrelevant information are effective in more complex wild environments with multiple pieces of irrelevant information and relevant information.
 To simulate such a scenario, we present LLMs with a combination of information that includes five pieces of irrelevant content (one ``\levelone'', one ``\leveltwo'', and three ``\levelthree'') alongside two pieces of relevant information (one parametric memory and one gold passage containing the answers).
 For solutions, we first introduce the CoT method with the prompt ``Let's think step by step.'' because of its proven effectiveness across a range of NLP tasks~\citep{wei2022chain,kojima2022large,zhu2024deductive}.
 In addition, following~\citet{shi2023large}, we enhance our prompts with an instruction (\textit{+instr.}), ``feel free to ignore irrelevant information'', aiming to direct LLMs to filter out noise.
 Furthermore, we assess ICL, by incorporating examples and their labels (relevant/irrelevant) within the prompts, to provide additional guidance for LLMs in navigating through the information.
 We provide detailed instructions in Appendix~\ref{subsec: Details Limitation of Current Solution}.

-\textbf{CoT might cause over-reasoning due to misleading irrelevant information.} Figure~\ref{fig: solution attempt} demonstrates that employing the CoT approach negatively affects the performance of GPT-3.5 Turbo, particularly implying its tendency to over-reason when presented with misleading information.
-For a detailed example of how GPT-3.5 Turbo errors under the influence of irrelevant information, please refer to Appendix~\ref{subsec: Details Limitation of Current Solution}.
+\textbf{CoT might cause over-reasoning due to misleading irrelevant information.} Figure~\ref{fig: solution attempt} demonstrates that employing the CoT method negatively affects the performance of GPT-3.5 Turbo, particularly implying its tendency to over-reason when presented with misleading information and infer wrong answers due to incorrect reasoning chains.
+This observation aligns with previous work on math problems, known as over-reasoning~\citep{hou2024eval, chiang2024over}.
+For a detailed example of how GPT-3.5 Turbo errs under the influence of irrelevant information, please refer to Appendix~\ref{subsec: Details Limitation of Current Solution}.
 This exploration suggests that while CoT can enhance reasoning depth, its effectiveness varies by model and context, potentially amplifying the risk of distraction by irrelevant details in certain scenarios.

 \textbf{The ``ignoring'' instruction has limited effects on LLMs responses.} Previous wisdom~\citep{shi2023large} has demonstrated adding an instruction that instructs LLMs to ignore irrelevant information could be useful.
 However, in a more complicated circumstance, we observe a marginal improvement in LLMs' ability against the disturbance of semantically related irrelevant information, which is easy to retrieve due to their high similarity scores.